Holocene-Reconstruction/Holocene-code/README.md

 ## 1. Introduction

 Data and models are two methods of exploring past climate.
 Data (such as proxy records) provide point data and models simulate climate changes and climate-system interactions.
-The goal of this Holocene Reconstruction project is to use data assimilation--a method of combining information from proxy data and model results--to reconstruct climate over the past 12,000 years.
+The goal of this Holocene Reconstruction project is to use paleoclimate data assimilation--a method of combining information from proxy data and model results--to reconstruct climate over the past 12,000 years.

 This GitHub repository contains the Holocene Reconstruction code, and this readme file explains how to set it up and use it.

 This code and readme are still under development.
+This is v1.0.0 of the code.
+To read about the Holocene reconstruction made using this code, see Erb et al., in press: "Reconstructing Holocene temperatures in time and space using paleoclimate data assimilation"

 ## 2. Getting started